-My elementary school years were spent at three-room “little red schoolhouse”, just north of Toronto.
-It still sits at the north-east corner of Meadowvale and Finch, kitty-corner to the Toronto Zoo property.
+My elementary school years were spent at a three-room “little red schoolhouse”, just north of Toronto.
+It still stands at the north-east corner of Meadowvale and Finch, kitty-corner to the Toronto Zoo property.

 When I hear schoolyard horror stories these days, I’m reminded that my school years were relatively idyllic.
 They weren’t without social hierarchy, hurt feelings, or arguments, of course, but in hindsight I realize it all worked out well because ninety percent of us went to school together from Kindergarten through high school.
 We played, learned, and fought together, just like any other family.
 But a few other things made our years at Hillside Public School truly unique.

 For starters, we had resident dogs who were accepted by staff and students as part of the Hillside family.
 Fearless, a huge Newfoundland, lived just across the road with Jennifer, Patty, and John.
 She usually came to the schoolyard alone, leaving her siblings, Reckless and Dauntless, at home.
 Sam, a black Lab, followed John when he biked to school from his farm down Finch Avenue.

 In nice weather, our phys-ed classes took place outdoors, either on the paved volleyball/basketball/hockey court, or the baseball or football fields.
 In the winter we’d push the desks to one side of the classroom and drag heavy old gym mats up from the basement so we could work on “tumbling”, our answer to gymnastics.
 All classes were co-ed.